Hannahzihan/Bicycle_rental_demand_forecast/README.md

-# Bike Sharing Demand Forecasting
+# Bicycle rental demand forecast

 This repository contains an exploratory project focused on predicting hourly bike sharing demand using weather and time-related features.
 The project showcases data processing, feature engineering, and model development using interpretable and scalable machine learning approaches.